 That leaves many small premises looking for secure, off-premise backup.
 Of course, security is a significant concern for businesses thinking about transferring data offsite, to the cloud.

-That’s why you need to pick a cloud backup service provider that offers encryption of your business data, before it gets sent to the cloud, at rest, and in flight.
+That’s why you need to pick an online backup service that offers encryption of your business data, before it gets sent to the cloud, at rest, and in flight.

 Take Carbonite, for example.
 When installing Carbonite’s cloud backup software, business owners have the chance to pick their security passphrase; that will not get transferred over the Internet.